blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

    **Models**:
    - Pearson correlation coefficients

-   **Goal**: To explore the assumption that ADR in spring may be too high and reveal relationship between ADR and occupancy in each season.
+   **Goal**: To explore whether high spring ADR leads to lower occupancy, and to reveal the strength of the relationship between ADR and occupancy in each season.

-### Hotel Performance - ML Regression and Classification
+### ML Regression & Classification
-1. Regression: Predicting Hotel Performance
+1. **Regression – Predicting Hotel Performance**
-   Use multiple regression models to predict **total daily revenue** and calculate ADR and RevPAR
+   Use regression models to predict **total daily revenue** and calculate ADR and RevPAR.

    **Features**:
    - Room nights sold by market (FIT, GIT, Corp)